-China's Xi reveals new leadership team and cements his power
+China's Xi reveals new leadership team, tightens grip on power

 The announcement follows the end of the Communist Party National Congress, the biggest event in China's political calendar, which is held every five years.

+"Over the past five years we have set out a broad agenda, some tasks have been completed while others need more work," Xi said after introducing the new committee.

-On Tuesday, Xi Jinping Thought was enshrined in the party's constitution, only the second time in history a living Chinese leader has had their authority recognized in this way and setting the stage for Xi to dominate Chinese politics for decades to come.
+"With decades of hard work, socialism with Chinese characteristics has entered a new era," he said, in an apparent reference to Xi Jinping Thought, which was enshrined in the party's constitution on Tuesday, only the second time in history a living Chinese leader has had their authority recognized in this way.